 (C) The substitute material for drain media must be placed to provide a uniform sidewall infiltrative surface depth as measured along the trench sidewall from the bottom to the top of the drain media substitute in contact with the sidewall.
 In seepage trenches, the depth of the substitute material must be greater than 12 inches.
 If the substitute material provides less than 12 inches of sidewall contact depth, either drain media must be placed to accomplish the minimum sidewall contact depth, or the length of the absorption trench must be increased to compensate for the reduced sidewall seepage area depth using the following formula: Adjusted Trench Length = (12 inches ÷ D) x L, where D = the reduced sidewall seepage area depth in inches, and L = the original trench length as specified in paragraph (5)(b)(F) of this rule.

-(D) If a substitute material is used in a trench that is both narrower than 24 inches and has a sidewall contact depth that is less than 12 inches, the adjusted trench length must be the longer of the adjusted trench lengths calculated using the formulae in paragraphs (A) and (C) of this subsection.
+(D) If a substitute material is used in a trench that is both narrower than 24 inches and has a sidewall contact depth that is less than 12 inches, the adjusted trench length must be the longer of the adjusted trench lengths calculated using the formulae in paragraphs (A) and (C) of this section.

 (E) The top surface of the substitute material for the drain media must be level across the trench and in contact with each side of the trench.
 The substitute material for drain media must have porosity at the top surface that is not appreciably different from the porosity of drain media.
 Drain media may be placed across the top of the substitute material to provide the level surface extending from sidewall to sidewall.